 GEP Virtual TAs

-This calendar shows the availability of virtual GEP TAs to provide students with real time support in GEP activities and research.
+This calendar shows the availability of GEP Virtual TAs that provide students with real time support in GEP activities and research.
 Click on the TA’s name in the calendar for information on their expertise or scroll down to Meet the GEP Virtual TAs.

 In order to prevent Zoombombing, students should obtain the link for the Zoom meeting room from their instructors.
 The times shown below are in the Central Time Zone.